colgatto/vsColgattium/.devcontainer/README.md

 4. In the new tab, you should see noVNC.
 Click **Connect** and enter `vscode` as the password.

-Anything you start in VS Code, or the integrated terminal, will appear here.
+Anything you start in VS Colgattium, or the integrated terminal, will appear here.

 Next: **[Try it out!](#try-it)**

-### Using VS Code with GitHub Codespaces
+### Using VS Colgattium with GitHub Codespaces

-You may see improved VNC responsiveness when accessing a codespace from VS Code client since you can use a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
+You may see improved VNC responsiveness when accessing a codespace from VS Colgattium client since you can use a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
 Here's how to do it.

 1. Install [Visual Studio Code Stable](https://code.visualstudio.com/) or [Insiders](https://code.visualstudio.com/insiders/) and the the [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces).

 	> **Note:** The GitHub Codespaces extension requires the Visual Studio Code distribution of Code - OSS.

-2. After the VS Code is up and running, press <kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> or <kbd>F1</kbd>, choose **Codespaces: Create New Codespace**, and use the following settings:
+2. After the VS Colgattium is up and running, press <kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> or <kbd>F1</kbd>, choose **Codespaces: Create New Codespace**, and use the following settings:
     - `microsoft/vscode` for the repository.
 	- Select any branch (e.g. **main**) - you select a different one later.
 	- Choose **Standard** (4-core, 8GB) as the size.